-After 25 years in CEO roles at three not-for-profit children’s services organizations in Ontario, I retired and began pursuit of the ‘post work’ journey.
-This blog aims to inspire readers.
-There is also a selfish reason for blogging — it keeps me writing about my experiences and thoughts.
+After 25 years in CEO roles at three not-for-profit children’s services organizations in Ontario, I retired and began pursuit of the ‘post-work’ journey.
+My blog aims to inspire readers to achieve a fulfilling and happy retirement.